What to Expect

 Expect for a few short days to live in community in an authentic great camp.
 Expect to enjoy the natural beauty of the Adirondacks.
 Expect astonishing views of the stars, the scent of balsam in the air, and lack of traffic noise.

 Also expect no smoking in any building, no pets, no maid service, no hard liquor (beer and wine are available at Sagamore).
 Expect children to be supervised by you at all times.
 Expect to be unplugged!
-Expect superb water—please don’t bring bottled water.
+Expect superb water—bring a refillable water bottle, but please don’t bring bottled water.
 Expect casual dress (no heels please—nothing is paved) at all times.

 Great Camp Sagamore is an iconic great camp—not a hotel, motel, or resort.
 Expect instead, a complete experience in learning and living a “bit of history” in an incomparable setting.
 Great Camp Sagamore guests come for programs, not specific rooms.
 Almost all rooms have single bed lodging (double, triple and quad occupancy).
 Expect that we will meet as many requests as possible, but can never make housing guarantees.
 Sagamore is able to offer you the rare privilege of staying in and learning at a National Historic Landmark.
 Expect a one-of-a kind experience.